JvanKatwijk/qt-dab/README.md

 ![Qt-DAB dabMini](/dab-mini.png?raw=true)

-Other than Qt-DAB, there is no device selector.
-On program start up the software polls the availability of configured devices, the first one that seems OK is selected.
+Other than Qt-DAB, there is *no* device selector.
+On program start up the software polls the configured devices, the first one that seems OK is selected.

 The GUI contains some selectors for setting device properties, depending on the selected device (usually gain, lna and agc).